jonwardopenai/nomic/README.md

 215. If a rule does not pass then the player who proposed it may roll 5 dice (but they don't get points from the rolls).

-216. Twice per game, each player may change any number (roll, dice, points or rule number) in the rules by one.
+216. Twice per game, each player may change any number (roll, dice, points or number in a rule) in the rules by one.